zorrowang/LeetCode/docs/Languages/Java/data-structure/String.md

 ### StringBuilder

 The StringBuilder in Java represents a mutable sequence of characters, which provides an alternative to String Class, as it creates a mutable sequence of characters.
-The function of StringBuilder is very much similar to the StringBuffer class, as both of them provide an alternative to String Class by making a mutable sequence of characters.
+The function of StringBuilder is very similar to the StringBuffer class, as both of them provide an alternative to String Class by making a mutable sequence of characters.

-The difference will introduce in next section.
+The difference will be introduced in the next section.

 #### StringBuilder Constructor